dask/dask-kubernetes/doc/source/index.rst

     ``dask-worker`` command.
 Otherwise your workers may get killed by Kubernetes as they pack into the same node and overwhelm that nodes' available memory, leading to ``KilledWorker`` errors.

+3. We recommend adding the ``--death-timeout, '60'`` arguments and the ``restartPolicy: Never`` attribute to your worker specification.
+    This ensures that these pods will clean themselves up if your Python process disappears unexpectedly.

 Configuration